roschwartz79/postgres-playground/README.md

 # postgres playground
-Learning and collecting information about Postgres!
+Learning and collecting information about Postgres, Spring-data and Hibernate!

 ## Setup
 I started a local cluster of Postgres, and use that to interact with while running this app.
 The role 'rob' with password 'xxx'